Fano 3-folds and double covers by half elephants: Tom families

 \section{Tom families}

-Assume that $Z$ is a terminal codimension 3 Fano 3-fold having at least one Type I centre, and let $X$ be its Type I unprojection from the corresponding divisor $D$.
+Let $X$ be a codimension 4 $\Q$-Fano 3-fold having at least one Type I centre, and suppose that $X$ is obtained by the corresponding Type I unprojection from a divisor $D$ inside a codimension 3 $\Q$-Fano 3-fold $Z$ in Tom format.

-In this section we show a criterion to determine which Tom formats of $Z$ induce a double cover $X$ for the corresponding $\tilde{X}$ in index 2.
+In this section we show a criterion to determine which Tom formats of $Z$ induce a double cover $X$ for the corresponding $\tilde{X}$ of Fano index 2.
 This produces deformation families for $\tilde{X}$.
-The key point for $X$ of Tom type is in the nodes lying on the divisor $D \subset Z$.
+To this purpose, it is crucial to understand the geometry of $Z$, and of the nodes lying on the divisor $D \subset Z$.
+The following statement holds for both Tom and Jerry formats, and will also be used in Section \ref{Jerry families} below.